keith-ratcliffe/555-timer-projects/03-dual-led-flasher-with-potentiometer/README.md

 ---
 ### Step 2:

-   Carefully insert your 555 timer chip into the breadboard.
-The row that you choose is up to you.
-What is important is that the 555's ground (pin 1 or "GND") is on the left side of the breadboard and "VCC" (pin 8) on the right side of the breadboard.
-If the 555's "half moon" notch is oriented upward, you're good to go
+   Carefully insert your 555 timer chip with the "half moon" notch oriented upward.
+The 4 pins on each side of the 555 should span the wide center channel that vertically divides the left and right sides of your breadboard.

+   The row you choose on the breadboard for inserting the 555 is up to you.

    ![555 Placement](../images/03/02_add_555.png)